adomaitisc/COMP3480/lab6/README.md

 ```

 ## Importing the database
+The `-h` flag allow us to set a host, which could even be remote.
+The `-P` specifies the port and the `-p` means you want to use password.
 ```sh
 # First, we check if the database is accessible
 mysql -h 127.0.0.1 -P 3306 -u root -p